ss26/ORB-SLAM/README.md

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
     * Latest stable Eigen 3.2.x version is recommended.
 I use version 3.2.10.

-The steps to install Pangolin and Eigen are described in each website/repository.
+The steps to install Pangolin and Eigen are described in the respective website/repository.

 ### OpenCV Installation
 For OpenCV, we'll first need virtualenv and virtualenvwrapper.
 In the terminal, type